 Transfer of Registration.
-To transfer shares to another owner, send a written request to Marshfield Concentrated Opportunity Fund, c/o Ultimus Fund Solutions, LLC, P.O.
+To transfer shares to another owner, send a written request to Marshfield Concentrated Opportunity Fund, P.O.
 Box 46707, Cincinnati, Ohio 45246-0707.
-Your request should include the following: (i) the Fund name and existing account registration; (ii) signature(s) of the registered owner(s) exactly as the signature(s) appear(s) on the account registration; (iii) if it is for a new account, a completed account application, or if it is an existing account, the account number; (iv) Medallion signature guarantees (See the heading "How to Redeem Shares - Signature Guarantees" in the Prospectus); and (v) any additional documents that are required for transfer by corporations, administrators, executors, trustees, guardians, etc. If you have any questions about transferring shares, call or write the Fund.
+Your request should include the following: (i) the Fund name and existing account registration; (ii) signature(s) of the registered owner(s) exactly as the signature(s) appear(s) on the account registration; (iii) if it is for a new account, a completed account application, or if it is an existing account, the account number; (iv) Medallionsignature guarantees (See the heading "How to Redeem Shares - Signature Guarantees" in the Prospectus); and (v) any additional documents that are required for transfer by corporations, administrators, executors, trustees, guardians, etc. If you have any questions about transferringshares, call or write the Fund.